isha21/pong/README.md

 i: down

 Player 4:
-▲ : up
+a: up
-▼: down
+z: down
-moves with player 2 this increases the level of difficulty
+moves with player 1 this increases the level of difficulty

 Balls: the game starts out with 3 yellow balls press g and a 4th green ball will appear